mpv-player/mpv/DOCS/man/en/options.rst

     ``no`` will disable cursor autohide. ``always`` means the cursor will stay hidden.

+``--cursor-autohide-fs-only``
+    If this option is given, the cursor is always visible in windowed mode.
+In fullscreen mode, the cursor is shown or hidden according to ``--cursor-autohide``.

 ``--audio-delay=<sec>``
     Audio delay in seconds (positive or negative float value).
 Negative values delay the audio, and positive values delay the video.